Salesforce Governor Limits Guide & Interview Questions — SFX Support

 - Queueable Jobs:

-- Maximum number of Queueable jobs added to the queue in a single transaction: 50
+- Maximum Queueable jobs added in a single transaction:

 These limits apply across your entire Salesforce organization, not just a single transaction.

-- Batch Apex Jobs: Maximum number of Batch Apex jobs queued or active at one time: 5
+100 - Batch Apex Jobs: Maximum Batch Apex jobs queued or active at one time:

-- Daily Async Apex Executions: Total number of asynchronous Apex method executions (future, Queueable, batch, scheduled) per 24 hours: Varies by org edition (e.g., 250,000 or more, plus 200 * number of user licenses).
+5 - Daily Async Apex Executions: Total asynchronous Apex executions (future, Queueable, batch, scheduled) per 24 hours — varies by org edition (typically 250,000+, plus 200 × number of user licenses).

 For the most up-to-date and complete list of governor limits, always refer to the official Salesforce Apex Developer Guide: Governor Limits.